ronantakizawa/open-source-contribution/README.md

 A Claude Code skill that guides developers through open source contributions.

+This skill has been tested and shows signs of improved commitment message consistency and easy issue discovery.

+This skill was built using references from GitHub and Google's  open source guide and conventional commits.

 ## What It Does

 - **Finding Projects**: Resources and labels for finding beginner-friendly issues